Miguel619/Wall-Builder/README.md

 3. Open the WallBuilder scene.

-4. Information for using coming soon.
+4. Instructions for use coming soon.

 ## Wall Build